 All of this comes after....

 Day 1: Head to G's Juice Bar in Waimea for fresh juice or an açaí bowl to enjoy on your way up Waimea Canyon.
 Make a stop at the Canyon lookout to take in the view and then head to mile 14, the start of the Waipo'o Falls Hike.
 (Be sure to research your starting point.
 There are two, one easier than the other.)
-Enjoy the 1.5 mile hike (easy with kids!), check out the swimming hole and take in some true Kauai feels.
+Enjoy the 1.5 mile hike, check out the swimming hole and take in some true Kauai feels.
 After you've hiked back out, continue to Koke'e State Park where you can get lunch and eat in the huge lawn area.

 Day 2: Relax, read a book, hang out enjoying the lanai and outdoor lounge chairs in the morning.
 Then grab Porky's Kauai for lunch and head to Kekeaha Beach (minutes from the Nene Nest) with chairs, an umbrella and cold drinks for the day.
-(This is not generally a swimming beach for kids but my own kiddos never tire of the endless sand play and walks here!)
 Don't forget to rinse off in the outdoor shower when you get home!

 Day 3: Start your morning at Midnight Bear Breads in Hanapepe.
 We promise, the pastries will be worth it!
 Walk across the street and check out the Hanapepe Swinging Bridge.
 It's fun for kids (and adults) to walk across just to check out the view!
 Then head to Salt Pond Beach where you can spend the rest of the day.
-There is a perfect inlet for kids to play safely and plenty of room to sit without being crowded!
+There is a perfect inlet for kids to play and, generally, plenty of room to sit without being crowded!
 Grab fresh poke from Ishihara Market on your way home for a mid-afternoon snack.

 Day 4: Take a break from beaching and adventure instead!
 Our number one recommendation is Kipu Ranch Adventures.
 It will take you about 20 minutes to drive here so get up early, drink your coffee and prep for what is always one of our favorite days!
 If you're looking for something different, give Hawaii Adventure Center a call.
 We have taken Napali Coast Tours, gone zip lining and tubing with bookings through them and they have all been a blast.